 In September 2019, Treasury released a proposal for administrative and legislative reforms to end the conservatorship of Fannie Mae and Freddie Mac and to effect widespread reform of the U.S. mortgage finance system through both administrative action and legislative initiatives.
-The January 2021 Letter Agreement represents a significant step toward implementing the reforms outlined in Treasury's proposal.
-The January 2021 Letter Agreement modified certain provisions of the Senior Preferred Stock Purchase Agreement and the terms of the senior preferred stock.
+The January 2021 Letter Agreement, which represents a significant step toward implementing the reforms outlined in Treasury's proposal, modified certain provisions of the Senior Preferred Stock Purchase Agreement and the terms of the senior preferred stock.
 The modifications include an increase in the amount of capital Fannie Mae is allowed to retain, a decrease in Fannie Mae's mortgage portfolio and debt caps, and new covenants that restrict Fannie Mae's single-family and multifamily mortgage business activities, with varying implementation dates.
-The January 2021 Letter Agreement also includes a provision requiring Fannie Mae and Treasury to propose a restructuring of

-Treasury's investment in Fannie Mae and the dividend amount in a manner that (i) facilitates an orderly exit from conservatorship, (ii) ensures that Treasury is appropriately compensated and (iii) permits Fannie Mae to raise third-party capital and make distributions as appropriate.
-Certain provisions in the January 2021 Letter Agreement have been suspended through the September 2021 Letter Agreement.
-The suspended provisions include, among other things, a limit on specified higher-risk single-family mortgage acquisitions.
-The effect on Fannie Mae's overall business and financial condition of these letter agreements, together with additional letter agreements that may arise in the future, remains uncertain.
+The January 2021 Letter Agreement also includes a provision requiring Fannie Mae and Treasury to propose a restructuring of Treasury's investment in Fannie Mae and the dividend amount in a manner that (i) facilitates an orderly exit from conservatorship, (ii) ensures that Treasury is appropriately compensated and (iii) permits Fannie Mae to raise third-party capital and make distributions as appropriate.
+However, certain provisions in the January 2021 Letter Agreement have been modified by the September 2021 Letter Agreement, including suspension of a limit on specified higher-risk single-family mortgage acquisitions.
+Furthermore, pursuant to the January 2025 Letter Agreement, Fannie Mae and FHFA will not, without the prior written consent of Treasury, seek or permit the termination of Fannie Mae's conservatorship other than in connection with a mandatory receivership.
+The effect of these agreements and any future agreements on Fannie Mae's overall business and financial condition remains uncertain.

-In addition, legislative initiatives for U.S. mortgage finance reform have been and may continue to be proposed from time to time by members of Congress.
-Such initiatives, if adopted in the future, may affect the market role of Fannie Mae and could potentially affect housing demand, residential real estate values and prevailing mortgage rates generally.
+In addition, legislative initiatives for U.S. mortgage finance reform have been proposed from time to time by members of Congress.
+Such initiatives and any similar initiatives arising from the incoming U.S. Administration, if adopted in the future, may affect the market role of Fannie Mae and could potentially affect housing demand, residential real estate values and prevailing mortgage rates generally.

 Furthermore, on November 18, 2020, FHFA finalized a new regulatory capital framework for Fannie Mae and Freddie Mac.
-The final rule, which makes certain changes to the proposed rule published in the Federal Register on June 30, 2020 ("proposed rule"), which was a re-proposal of the regulatory capital framework proposed in 2018, is intended to ensure the safety and soundness of Fannie Mae and Freddie Mac by increasing the quantity and quality of their regulatory capital and reducing the pro-cyclicality of the aggregate capital requirements.
-Under the final rule, FHFA has made three notable changes to the risk-based capital requirements, in addition to a number of other refinements.
-The notable changes include: increased capital relief for credit risk transfers; reduced capital requirements for single-family mortgage exposures subject to COVID-19-related forbearance; and increased the exposure level risk-weight floor for single-family and multifamily mortgage exposures to 20%.
-Moreover, on September 15, 2021, FHFA announced a comment period for a proposed rulemaking that would amend the capital framework to, among other things, further adjust the capital treatment of credit risk transfer transactions by reducing the risk weight assigned to any credit risk transfer exposures retained by Fannie Mae or Freddie Mac.
-The impact of the final rule (including the proposed amendments thereto) on Fannie Mae's business strategies and overall business operations, including credit risk transfer transactions, remains uncertain.
+The final rule is intended to ensure the safety and soundness of Fannie Mae and Freddie Mac by increasing the quantity and quality of their regulatory capital and reducing the pro-cyclicality of the aggregate capital requirements.
+Under the final rule, FHFA has made three notable changes to the risk-based capital requirements, including: increased capital relief for credit risk transfers; reduced capital requirements for single-family mortgage exposures subject to COVID-19-related forbearance; and increased the exposure level risk-weight floor for single-family and multifamily mortgage exposures to 20%.
+There can be no prediction regarding future changes to FHFA's regulatory capital framework and the impact of any such changes on Fannie Mae's business strategies and overall business operations, including credit risk transfer transactions.

-Tax Law Changes
+Tax Law Changes Applicable to Mortgagors